spcourse/website/_schedules/DP S1/index.md

 Deadlines for each level are listed below.
 The deadlines depend on the course you're starting this period and on the pace you decided to do the course at: *relaxed*, *standard*, or *fast*.
 Most students tend to follow the *standard* schedule.
 The standard schedule corresponds to an investment of about 10 hours per week, but this varies a lot per student and educational background.

-Select your track and course below to see the schedule for semester 1 of 2025.
+Select your track and course below to see the schedule for semester 1 of 2025 (Fall 2025).

-<details markdown="1"><summary  markdown="span">Fast Track Fall 2025 - All courses in one semester, study load 20 hours/week</summary>
+<details markdown="1"><summary  markdown="span">Fast Track - All courses in one semester, study load 20 hours/week</summary>

 | Date | Deadline
 |-|-